DJ4Earth/differentiable-esm-components-2025/README.md

 ## For section 4 (Application 2: Ocean General Circulation Model in a Re-entrant Channel Configuration)

-See the linked submodule `re-entrant-channel-model`.
+See the linked submodule `re-entrant-channel-model-oceananigans`.
 Instructions on how to run and replicate results from the manuscript are in the README there.

+The submodule is a tagged release of the repository with DOI 10.5281/zenodo.19339555.

 ## For section 5 (Application 3: Ice Sheet Model)